What is Afforestation? Importance and Advantages of Afforestation

 The key idea about afforestation is that it is done in areas that have previously not been forested.
 This process involves the introduction of trees or tree seedlings to the area, which leads to the area being developed as a forest.
 Afforestation can be done through tree planting and seedlings, either naturally or artificially.

-Usually, afforestation is done on desert lands, places used for grazing, industrial areas, disused agricultural fields, among others.
-These abandoned are usually chosen due to their poor soil quality, depleted soil, and overgrazing.
-Through afforestation, the abandoned land can be improved and developed again, improving its soil quality and helping the environment.
+Usually, afforestation is done on desert lands, places used for grazing, industrial areas, and disused agricultural fields.
+These abandoned areas are usually chosen due to poor soil quality, depleted soil, and overgrazing.
+Afforestation improves and develops these areas, enhancing soil quality and helping the environment.

 Reforestation is a form of afforestation.
 This process involves the alteration of a non-forested area that has been previously forested through tree planting or seedlings.

-The main difference between afforestation and reforestation is the area that they are foresting, in which for reforestation is the restoration of a past forest, and afforestation is the development of a new forest.
+The main difference between afforestation and reforestation is the area that they are foresting.
+Speaking of reforestation, it targets the restoration of a past forest, and afforestation is the development of a new forest.

 Afforestation Goals

-On the other hand, afforestation is mostly done in order to answer the continuously growing problem of carbon emissions.
-Through afforestation, there would be more plants or trees to help absorb carbon dioxide and reduce its content in the air or in the atmosphere.
+Afforestation is also done to answer the continuously growing problem of carbon emissions.
+It helps introduce more plants or trees into the ecosystem to help absorb carbon dioxide and reduce its content in the air or the atmosphere.

-The soil used for the afforestation also gets to be healthy again, and helps in the natural water filtration system.
-Moreover, afforestation also helps the environment by providing shade for people, habitat for wildlife, and providing food for both human and herbivores.
+The soil used for the afforestation also gets to be healthy again and helps in the natural water filtration system.
+Moreover, afforestation helps the environment by providing shade for people, wildlife habitat, and food for both humans and herbivores.

-Furthermore, industrial-commercial afforestation and reforestation are done in order to provide wood supply to the market.
-The trees are not planted for environmental and habitat purposes, but are planted for future consumption.
+Furthermore, industrial-commercial afforestation and reforestation are done to provide wood supply to the market.
+The trees are not planted for environmental and habitat purposes but are planted for future consumption.

 The Process of Creating a Forest